jeffheaton/aifh/vol3/README.md

 README files inside of each chapter for language specific instructions.
 If you find a bug, or improve an example, please consider pushing a change via GitHub.

-* vol3-python-examples
+* vol3-python-examples - Complete
-* vol3-java-examples
+* vol3-java-examples - In progress
-* vol3-csharp-examples
+* vol3-csharp-examples - In progress

 ** Some of the examples are under construction **
 ** See individual languages for more information **